gatling/gatling/src/docs/content/reference/current/core/scenario/index.md

 ### Conditional statements

+Gatling's DSL has conditional execution support.

 #### `doIf`

-Gatling's DSL has conditional execution support.
-If you want to execute a specific chain of actions only when some condition is satisfied, you can do so using the `doIf` method.
+Used to execute a specific chain of actions only when some condition is satisfied.

+It takes one single parameter:
+* `condition` can be a boolean, a Gatling EL String resolving a boolean or a function

 {{< include-code "doIf" java scala >}}

-If you want to test complex conditions, you'll have to pass an `Expression[Boolean]`:

-{{< include-code "doIf-session" java scala >}}

 #### `doIfEquals`

-Îf your test condition is simply to compare two values, you can simply use `doIfEquals`:
+If your test condition is simply to compare two values, you can simply use `doIfEquals`:

+It takes 2 parameters:
+* `actual` can be a static value, a Gatling EL String or a function
+* `expected` can be a static value, a Gatling EL String or a function

 {{< include-code "doIfEquals" java scala >}}